 Nowadays it’s common knowledge that we need Omega 3 in our diets.
 Most people know this but get confused when they try to buy supplements or learn more about the subject.
-What is the difference between fish based omegas and plant based oils?
+What is the difference between fish and plant based omega sources?
 Are there differences between plant oils?
 We are going to answer some of these questions today to help you understand as much as you can about Omega 3.

 There are different forms of Omega 3: ALA, EPA, DHA.
 Most plants contain ALA with a few exceptions.
 Marine animal sources contain EPA.
 DHA is from marine sources as well as other animal products like eggs.
 EPA/DHA are long chain fatty acids and ALA is shorter.
 Omega 3 in ALA form is an essential fatty acid.
 Essential means that the body cannot make the fatty acid on its own and must get it through diet.
 EPA and DHA synthesizes in the body with ALA.
 That means they are not technically ‘essential’ but are still crucial to health.

 Our bodies convert ALA to EPA and DHA.
 That means that ALA is a precursor to EPA and DHA.
 Many factors dictate how much your body will convert ALA to EPA or DHA.
 The body only converts ALA to EPA/DHA in small amounts.
 Food sources for EPA and DHA include fish, dairy, algae or flax.
 For people who don’t get EPA and DHA from food sources, it’s important that they use supplements.